meet-projects/Y1-Summer-Labs/11. Calculator Project/README.md

     - Why should users choose your calculator over any other calculator application?
     - What about your application that makes it extra useful/enjoyable and adds value to it?

-- To build a great application requires **empathy**... put yourself in the shoes of the user while building it!
+- Building a great application requires **empathy**... put yourself in the shoes of the user while building it!

 ## Objectives:
 1. The Basic 4: